meghavivekgaonkar/textify/README.md

 **Running the Frontend App**

-1. Navigate to the `textify-frontend` directory.
+1. Navigate to the `frontend` directory.

 2. Ensure you have Node.js and npm installed.